Irenexzwen/BIOE183/Tutorial4_DE.md

 ```

 ### Find functional enrichment of differentially expressed genes
-We can use [Metascape](http://metascape.org/gp/index.html#/main/step1) to easily find the biological pathways that differential genes are enriched for.
+We can use [Metascape](http://metascape.org/gp/index.html#/main/step1) to find the biological pathways that differential genes are enriched for.
 Input to Metascape is simply a list of genes (either gene names or gene ids).
 Let's first output the differentially expressed genes into a text file.
 ```R
 DE.list <- row.names(res.df)[DE.bools] # extract gene IDs for differential genes
 write.table(as.data.frame(DE.list),file="~/DE.txt",quote=F,sep=",",row.names=F) # save genes in a text file in your home directory
 ```
 Now let's go the [Metascape](http://metascape.org/gp/index.html#/main/step1) website and conduct functional enrichment analysis for these genes.

-Step 1: upload the text file you just created to save differential genes
+**Step 1: upload the text file that include the differential genes**

 <img src="https://github.com/Irenexzwen/BIOE183/blob/master/images/Metascape_step1.png">

-Step 2: select Drosophila (D. melanogaster) as input sepcies and analysis species
+**Step 2: select Drosophila (D. melanogaster) as input sepcies and analysis species**

 <img src="https://github.com/Irenexzwen/BIOE183/blob/master/images/Metascape_step2.png">

-Step 3: hit "Express Analysis" and wait for the results (usually take less than 2 minutes)
+**Step 3: hit "Express Analysis" and wait for the results (usually take less than 2 minutes)**

-Step 4: see the analysis reports and read the top pathways that the differential genes are enriched for under "Bar Graph Summary" section
+**Step 4: see the analysis reports and read the top pathways that the differential genes are enriched for under "Bar Graph Summary" section**

 <img src="https://github.com/Irenexzwen/BIOE183/blob/master/images/Metascape_reports.png">

-**For the homework, you will need to the repeat the steps above for genes with higher expression in head and for genes with higher expression in midgut.
+ATTENTION: *For the homework, you will need to the repeat the steps above for genes with higher expression in head and for genes with higher expression in midgut.*